AntCPLab/malicious_3pc_binary/README.md

 ## Introduction

-This repo is an implementation about our work published in USENIX Sec '23.
+This repo is an implementation about [our paper](https://eprint.iacr.org/2023/909) published in USENIX Sec '23.
 And we also implemented the [BGIN19](https://eprint.iacr.org/2019/1390) protocol for comparison.

 The implementations are based on [MP-SPDZ](https://github.com/data61/MP-SPDZ) framework.